 Campbell De Morgan Spot / Cherry Angioma / Blood Spots

 Campbell De Morgans (Blood Spots) range in colour from bright red to purple.
 They are usually round, dome shaped, have a smooth surface and can be up to 5mm in diameter.
-They are due to a proliferation in the capillaries and occur mainly on the trunk of individuals.
-Often they appear over several months having no special significance for general health.
+They are due to a proliferation of the blood capillaries and occur mainly on the trunk of the body.
+Often they appear over several months, having no special significance for general health.
 Advanced electrolysis can in one treatmets quickly remove these lesions or reduce them in size.

 How long will my treatment session last?

 The average treatment ranges from 15 to 30 minutes.
-It depends how many lesions you have that you require to be removed.
-The amount of time per treatment depends upon the reaction of the skin to treatment, and the client’s sensitivity.
+It will depend on how many lesions you need removing.
+The amount of time per treatment also depends upon the reaction of your skin to treatment and your sensitivity.

 Even the most sensitive person should be able to tolerate the treatments.
 Most people expect to feel much more discomfort than they actualy experience.

-Advanced Electrolysis is carried out by Helena Fryer using her own machine as part of her own business.
+Aesthetician Helena Fryer performs Advanced Electrolysis at Cheshire Lasers using her machine as part of her own business.